-This matter proceeded by way of direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+This matter proceeded by way of direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for unpaid rent and a monetary order for unpaid rent.

-The landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on May 28, 2012, the landlord served the tenant with the notice of direct request proceeding via registered mail.
+The landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on March 22, 2013, the agent for the landlord served the tenant with the notice of direct request proceeding via registered mail.